 Elizabeth Mangum-Sarach is a Licensed Clinical Social Worker, retired Birth and Postpartum Doula, Certified Breastfeeding Counselor, and Childbirth Educator with over two decades of experience supporting women and families in pregnancy and the postpartum period.
-She specializes in the treatment of Perinatal Mood and Anxiety Disorders and has a trauma-informed approach in her work.
-She enjoys mentoring new and seasoned doulas and guiding them through the processing of births.
-Elizabeth loves her work and brings her whole heart to it.
+She specializes in the treatment of Perinatal Mood and Anxiety Disorders and has a trauma-informed approach in her work with both individuals and couples.

 Credentials & Experience

 In 1998 Elizabeth moved to NYC and began her career in social work.
 After several years of working with teenage girls in the foster care system she was inspired to explore supporting them in a different capacity.
 In 2004 Elizabeth became a birth doula and has since supported over 250 families in hospitals, birth centers, and home births in New York City, Austin, TX, and around the world.
 She holds a Masters in Social Work from the University of Michigan, where she graduated in 1997.
 She has completed a year in the foundations coursework at the Ackerman Institute for the Family.
 She has participated in the following postgraduate coursework for social work and birth work:

 Forward Facing Trauma Therapy - Compassion Unlimited - Spring 2018